 Parties to the Basel and Stockholm Conventions should examine their national strategies, policies, controls, standards and procedures to ensure that they are in agreement with the two conventions and their obligations under them, including those that pertain to ESM of SCCP wastes.

-Elements of a regulatory framework applicable to SCCP should include measures to prevent the generation of wastes and to ensure the ESM of generated wastes.
+Elements of a regulatory framework applicable to SCCPs should include measures to prevent the generation of wastes and to ensure the ESM of generated wastes.
 Such elements could include:

 Environmental protection legislation establishing a regulatory regime, setting release limits and establishing environmental quality criteria;

-Prohibitions on the production, sale, use, import and export of SCCP, except in the case of parties that have notified the Secretariat of their intention to use or produce SCCP in accordance with the time-limited specific exemption listed in Annex A to the Stockholm Convention;
+Prohibitions on the production, sale, use, import and export of SCCPs, except in the case of parties that have notified the Secretariat of their intention to use or produce SCCPs in accordance with the time-limited specific exemption listed in Annex A to the Stockholm Convention;

-A requirement that best available technologies (BAT) and best environmental practices (BEP) be employed in the production and use of SCCP, in cases where parties have notified the Secretariat of their intention to use or produce SCCP in accordance with the time-limited exemption listed in Annex A to the Stockholm Convention;
+A requirement that best available technologies (BAT) and best environmental practices (BEP) be employed in the production and use of SCCPs, in cases where parties have notified the Secretariat of their intention to use or produce SCCPs in accordance with the time-limited exemption listed in Annex A to the Stockholm Convention;

 Measures to ensure that SCCP wastes cannot be disposed of in ways that that may lead to recovery, recycling, reclamation, direct reuse or alternative uses other than those exempted in Annex A to the Stockholm Convention;

-Adequate ESM controls to separate materials containing SCCP from materials that can be recycled (e.g., plastics, oils, rubber, construction materials);
+Adequate ESM controls to separate materials containing SCCPs from materials that can be recycled (e.g., plastics, oils, rubber, construction materials);

 Transportation requirements for hazardous materials and waste;